-I am an artist in mainly monotype, and also work in watercolor, acrylic, collage and encaustic.
+I am an artist in monotype, watercolor, acrylic, collage and encaustic.

-When Alex passed away, Artist Co-op 7 continued, and I was invited to join the art panel and teach classes.
-When the Village closed, we moved to the American Jewish University in 2000 and we have been there ever since with a thriving program.
-I partner-teach Watercolor in Winter Session and Figure Drawing Spring Session.
+When Alex passed away, Artist Co-op 7 continued, and I was invited to join the Art Panel and teach classes.
+When the Village closed, we moved to the American Jewish University in 2000, and then to San Fernando Valley Arts & Cultural Center in 2017.
+I partner-teach Watercolor in Winter Session and Figure Drawing Fall Session.

-I maintain a print studio in Ventura in addition to my home studio, and print in retreat with friends in Santa Barbara.
+I maintain a print studio in Ventura in addition to my home studio, and print in retreat with friends in Santa Ynez.

-Today I continue at all my involvements: Artist Co-op 7, Art Panel and Instructor; Collage Artists of America, President; Women Painters West, Membership; Valley Watercolor Society; USC Hillel Art Gallery, Chair; Jewish Artists Initiative; Women's Caucus; USC Roski School of Art and Design, Board of Councilors; MOCA Projects Council.
+Today I continue at all my involvements: Artist Co-op 7, Art Panel and Instructor; Collage Artists of America; Women Painters West; Valley Watercolor Society; USC Hillel Art Gallery, Chair; Jewish Artists Initiative; Los Angeles Printmaking Society; Alifornia Art League; Frayed Edges; Women's Caucus; USC Roski School of Art and Design, Board of Councilors.